Red Wings beat Devils 4-1 in last game at Joe Louis Arena

 ''What an amazing atmosphere here for the last game, typical of a crowd at The Joe,'' Bettman wrote in an email during the game. ''The end of one era.
 And, we look forward to the beginning of another at Little Caesars Arena.''

 The Red Wings, who have played at Joe Louis Arena since the 1979-80 season, will move to a new facility nearby next season that they will share with the Pistons near the home of the Lions and Tigers.
+Joe Louis Arena will be demolished and the land will be turned over by the city to one of its creditors as part of a major settlement in its bankruptcy case.
+A hotel and condos are expected to be part of the future development.

 After the game, Detroit's players skated to center ice and raised their sticks.
-The fans, in turn, pointed commemorative sticks they were given toward the banner-filled rafters that recognize 11 Stanley Cup titles and retired jerseys of some of the game's greats, such as Gordie Howe and Steve Yzerman.
+The fans, in turn, pointed commemorative sticks they were given toward the banner-filled rafters that recognize 11 Stanley Cup titles and retired jerseys of some of the game's greats, such as Gordie Howe and Yzerman.

-A postgame celebration was planned later in the evening on the ice, and it appeared that most of the fans planned to stick around.

 NOTES: The Red Wings (four) and Devils (three) combined to win seven Stanley Cups between 1995, when New Jersey swept Detroit, and 2008. ...
 Sheahan avoided the dubious distinction of being the first NHL forward to be held scoreless with at least 100 shots in a season.